Skip to main content

 Background

-The following guidance was developed for wildland fire personnel and is based on the Centers for Disease Control and Prevention (CDC), the Safer Federal Workforce Taskforce (SFWTF), and agency COVID-19 Workplace Safety Plans.
+The following guidance was developed for wildland fire personnel and is based on the Centers for Disease Control and Prevention (CDC) and agency COVID-19 Workplace Safety Plans.
 This guidance has been and will continue to be modified as additional research is conducted and information is learned about identifying, preventing, and treating infectious diseases.

-Layered prevention strategies (or implementing more than one strategy) can help limit spread of infectious disease.
-For fire, the Medical Unit Leader, Firefighter Health Coordinator, and/or Medical Director on the fire are responsible for determining appropriate practical infectious disease mitigations, adhering to agency policy, and other federal/state/local/tribal/territorial direction.
+Layered prevention strategies (or implementing more than one strategy) can help limit the spread of infectious disease.
+For fire, the Medical Unit Leader, Firefighter Health Coordinator, and/or Medical Director on the fire are responsible for determining appropriate practical infectious disease strategies, adhering to agency policy, and other federal/state/local/Tribal/territorial direction.

 Maintaining a Healthy Workforce

 • Encourage fire personnel to monitor for signs and symptoms of infectious illness.
-These can include:
+While symptoms vary, they may include:

 • Fever